lelou6666/nimbus-docs/epu/index.rst

 Next steps
 ==========

-Before jumping right in and launching samples (which we provide with step by step instructions), it will probably help to dig a little deeper and peruse some diagrams.
+Before jumping right in and launching samples (which we provide with step by step instructions), it will help to dig a little deeper into how the software works and what it will provide.

 So first there is a conceptual walkthrough: